10 of the Best Poems about England and the English Countryside

 William Blake, ‘Jerusalem’.
 This poem, which is actually part of a much longer work by Blake titled Milton A Poem, was famously set to music by Hubert Parry during the First World War, becoming the anthem for the Women’s Institute and one of England’s unofficial national anthems.
 It earns its place on this list because of its evocation of industrialisation in the phrase ‘dark satanic mills’ and the famous final line: ‘Englands [sic] green and pleasant land’.

 William Wordsworth, ‘I wandered lonely as a cloud’.
 Wordsworth’s poem, commonly known as ‘Daffodils’, is a wonderful example of English Romanticism and a memorable evocation of the English countryside.
 Click on the link above to learn more about the poem, and the curious story surrounding its composition.
+Our new book, Britain by the Book: A Curious Tour of Our Literary Landscape, is out now, published by John Murray, and delves further into the curious story behind this poem, as well as many other classic works of literature.
+More about the book can be found here.

 John Clare, ‘On a Lane in Spring’.
 The title of this poem by one of Romantic literature’s overlooked greats, John Clare (1793-1864), says it all: Clare describes the things he sees on a country lane during springtime, his observations tumbling out into the poem in gleeful abandon and apparent spontaneity.